Atlas975/Notes/MediaCoding/IntensityTransforms/Piecewise_linear_transform.md

 ___
 # Piecewise linear transform
 - Applies different linear functions to specific ranges of pixel intensity values, allowing for customised enhancement of various brightness levels within an image.
-- Useful for **enhancing contrast** in specific intensity ranges by manipulating each segment with a separate linear function.
+- Useful for **contrast stretching** in specific intensity ranges by manipulating each segment with a separate linear function.
 Enables selective enhancement of details in  shadows and highlights.

 ![[Pasted image 20240317230137.png|300|300]]